vedph/cadmus-migration-v3/Proteus.Rendering/README.md

 The code in this library is mostly derived from `Cadmus.Migration`, with the necessary changes to make it reusable and generic.
 When the library is stable, it will be moved to the `Proteus` solution.

+Text rendering essentially is a 4-steps process:

-Rendering is done from a text tree, whose nodes contain a payload of type `ExportedSegment`, representing a segment of the text being exported.
-This is generic enough to be used both in Cadmus and in GVE.
+1. **build tree**: starting from your specific data source (an item in Cadmus, a snapshot in GVE) build a linear (=single branch) tree representing the text with some annotations.
+In this tree, each text segment is a node, having any number of name=value pairs, named _features_.
+Nodes are stacked so that each following segment is a child node of the previous one.
+The node payload type is `ExportedSegment`, generic enough to be used both in Cadmus and in GVE.
+2. **filter tree**: variously filter this tree using text tree filters, adjusting the tree structure to the desired output.
+So, this starts from a linear tree, but it can lead to a multiple-branches tree.
+3. **render output**: render the text tree into some output format, like XML.
+4. **filter output**: optionally filter the output using text filters.

+This generic library contains shared components:

 - text tree filters:
   - `ITextTreeFilter`: interface for text tree filters.